 Sandstorm’s direct environmental impact and carbon footprint is small.
 The Company operates in an office environment.
 The Company’s head office is situated in a LEED Gold certified building in Vancouver, British Columbia, Canada.
 The LEED Canada rating system applies a rigorous internationally-recognized standard measuring and evaluating the effectiveness of a property’s sustainable practices and policies in a range of green categories.
 LEED addresses whole building cleaning, general maintenance issues, recycling programs, exterior maintenance and systems upgrade or modernization.

 Sandstorm occupies approximately one half of one floor in the Vancouver building.
 Sandstorm has a very small workforce, with extremely limited impact on the environment.
 Sandstorm has no Scope 1 emission activities or sources within the Company’s operational control to report.
 Total Scope 2 emissions for the Company include electricity usage, natural gas, and water usage.
-In 2016, the most recent available information, total electricity used by the Company was 70,815 kWHr, and 480 GJ of natural gas.
-This is equivalent to 52.7 metric tonnes of CO2E.
-The Company also used 2.0 million liters of water in 2016.
+In 2018, the most recent available information, total electricity used by the Company was 168,084 kWHr, and 477 GJ of natural gas.
+This is equivalent to 147.7 metric tonnes of CO2E.
+All of the Company’s consumed energy comes from Vancouver’s energy grid, of which 90% of generated electricity is sourced from hydropower.
+The Company also used 849 m3 of water in 2018.
+Vancouver’s water comes from three local reservoirs.
+No water is sourced from regions with High or Extremely High Baseline Water Stress.
 The Company has a robust composting and recycling program that is utilized by all employees.
+Sandstorm strives to continue to reduce its direct GHG emissions, and has set the target to remain below 500 metric tonnes of CO2E per year.
+The Company does have any savings or profits achieved as a result of its energy conservation programs.

 Social – Health & Safety, Labour Management